ivanpetrovic/dissolver/README.md

 I thought to take it over because it does not look as if its being activly developed and I wanted more features.

-My hope is to refactor the code and tests to better the over all code quality as well as offer some needed features.

-The two main new features are:
+TODO:
-* Lazy query - Instead of pagination calling Repo.all it will return an Ecto query.
+- [x] Lazy query - Instead of pagination calling Repo.all it will return an Ecto query.
 This is useful for subqueries where you will passying the query to something like a preload.
-* Custom themes - Now you can pass a module as the source of your theme.
+- [x] Custom themes - Now you can pass a module as the source of your theme.

-Pending Issues I'd like to address:
-* Many of the functions are public for the sake of testing.
-I would like refactor all the test so that the modules only exposed required interfaces.
+- [ ] Refactor all the test so that the modules only exposed required interfaces.
-* The way this lib queries for total counts is a bit odd since it's trying to account for groub_by and multi sourced froms.
+- [ ] The way this lib queries for total counts is a bit odd since it's trying to account for groub_by and multi sourced froms.
 I'm going to see if we can't make this cleaner.
-* The over all namespace of functions are in need of help.
-I will be refactoring a considerable amount of the functions.
+- [ ] Refactor namespace of functions.
+General clean up of internal methods.

 ---